itu-square/2023-foundations-of-probabilistic-programming/README.md

 Website of the PhD course on Foundations of Probabilistic Programming at IT University of Copenhagen, Spring 2023.

+#### How to sign up in the course
+- Send an email to [Mohsen Ghaffari](https://pure.itu.dk/da/persons/mohsen-ghaffari) including your affiliation, PhD supervisor’s name, title of the PhD project, and a 100 word summary of the PhD project.
+Include your PhD supervisor (CC) in the email. **Deadline for signing-up: 15 January 2022**.

 ## Course description

 What does a probabilistic program actually compute?
 How can one formally reason about such